syncfusion-content/ej2-pdfviewer-docs/ej2-javascript/pdfviewer/js/open-pdf-file/from-dropbox-cloud-file-storage.md

 **Step 4:**  Set the PDF Viewer Properties in JavaScript PDF viewer component

 Set the `serviceUrl` property of the PDF viewer component to the URL of your web service project.
 Replace `https://localhost:44396/pdfviewer` with the actual URL of your server.
 Set the documentPath property of the PDF viewer component to the name of the PDF file you want to load from Dropbox cloud file storage.
-Ensure that you pass the document name from the bucket to the documentPath property.
+Ensure that you pass the document name from the dropbox folder to the documentPath property.

 ```javascript